herotechcourse/kotlin-lotto-precourse/README.md

   - [X] If any value is not a number.

 ### Receive the bonus number for the lotto.
-- [ ] Print a prompt message to enter the bonus number.
+- [X] Print a prompt message to enter the bonus number.
-- [ ] If the input is invalid, throw an 'IllegalArgumentException' and prompt the user again.
+- [X] If the input is invalid, throw an 'IllegalArgumentException' and prompt the user again.
-    - [ ] If the input is empty.
+    - [X] If the input is empty.
-    - [ ] If the input is not a number.
+    - [X] If the input is not a number.
-    - [ ] If the number is not in range 1 to 45.
+    - [X] If the number is not in range 1 to 45.
+    - [X] If the number must not consist of winning numbers.

 ### Print the winning statistics by match count.
 - [ ] Print a message for the winning statistics.
 "Winning Statistics"